 Moving the company’s revenue reporting platform to Azure is giving Microsoft IT the opportunity to redesign the platform’s infrastructure and functionality.
 With the major components in Azure, we’ve already seen how Spark Streaming and Azure Data Factory have made dramatic improvements in the platform’s performance and scalability.
 Read the technical case study.

 Case study: Migrating an open source PaaS solution to Azure

 Connecting young people with inspiration has motivated Modern Muse.
-Now, leveraging our cloud technology and support infrastructure, Microsoft IT migrated Modern Muse’s open-source systems to Azure, giving the charitable organisation a modern engineering solution with the scalability, agility and flexibility to pursue their vision.
+Now, leveraging our cloud technology and support infrastructure, Microsoft IT migrated Modern Muse’s open-source systems to Azure, giving the charitable organization a modern engineering solution with the scalability, agility, and flexibility to pursue their vision.
 Follow the transition process and benefit from lessons learned.
 Read more on IT Showcase.

 Course: Microsoft Azure Identity

 Take this self-paced course to understand important concepts related to Microsoft Azure identity.
 Learn what makes Azure Active Directory (Azure AD) different from on-premises Active Directory, as well as differences in managing users and groups and implementing custom domains in Azure AD.
 Explore directories and tenants, as well as Azure Multi-Factor Authentication, which lets you add a critical second security layer for verification of user sign-ins and transactions.